 - Counseling Services for Families - Bayside Center for Behavioral Health - is located within Sarasota Memorial Hospital and offers families in and out patient counseling, group therapy and support groups for mental health issues.

-- Family Focused Infant/Young Child Mental Health Therapy - The Florida Center for Child and Family Development specializes in infant and young children's mental health, providing mental health services for children from birth through age eight and their family members.
+- Family Focused Infant/Young Child Mental Health Therapy - The Florida Center for Early Childhood, Inc. specializes in infant and young children's mental health, providing mental health services for children from birth through age eight and their family members.